 The BS degree in Civil Engineering is accredited by the Engineering Accreditation Commission of ABET.
 Its mission is to provide a comprehensive, state-of-the art education to prepare students for professional and responsible engineering positions with business, industry, consulting firms or government.
 The BS degree culminates with a two term capstone design course, where students work in groups to design a real-world civil engineering project.
 All projects are industry sponsored and a panel of practicing engineers (Capstone Industry Review Panel) reviews the projects at the end of both terms and provides input to continuously improve the course.

-Among the many unique opportunities open to OSU Civil Engineering students is the Civil Engineering Cooperative Program (CECOP).
-The program offers students a high quality, paid industrial experience and related academic activities while pursuing a degree at OSU.
+Among the many unique opportunities open to Oregon State Civil Engineering students is the Civil Engineering Cooperative Program (CECOP).
+The program offers students a high quality, paid industrial experience and related academic activities while pursuing a degree at Oregon State.
 Students in the CE program are also eligible to seek registration as a Professional Engineer or a Professional Land Surveying license.

 A more detailed explanation of the BSCE program is contained in the Civil Engineering Undergraduate Advising Guide.